-At the end of 2020, out of Forty-Two students, Twenty-Four completed the year to achieve a successful Year 10.
-Twenty-Two year 10 students, completed mandatory attendance and participation requirements of the Record of School Achievement (RoSA) Of these, six continued on to an HSC Pathway in other schools whilst the remainder, explored further vocational pathways.
-Students who came to us late in the year from other schools did not receive their ROSA as they had not completed the mandatory hours however the majority achieved other milestones and vocational awards.
+At the end of 2019, out of Thirty Five students, Thirty completed the year to achieve a successful Year 10.
+Fifteen year 10 students, completed mandatory attendance and participation requirements of the Record of School Achievement (RoSA).
+Of these fifteen students, two continued on to an HSC Pathway in other schools whilst the remainder, explored further vocational pathways.
+Many students who came to us late in the year from other schools did not receive their ROSA as they had not completed the mandatory hours however the majority achieved other milestones and vocational awards.